MMR vaccination is routinely given to children as part of the NHS childhood immunisation programme.

 Which children should have the MMR vaccine?

-The first dose of the MMR vaccine is offered to all babies between the ages of 12 and 13 months.
+The first dose of the MMR vaccine is offered to all babies at one year old.

-Children are given a second dose of MMR before they start school, usually between the ages of three and five, although the second dose can be given as quickly as three months after the first if there's an urgent need, such as in an outbreak.
+Children are given a second dose of MMR before they start school, usually at 3 years and 4 months, although the second dose can be given as quickly as three months after the first if there's an urgent need, such as in an outbreak.

-The second dose of MMR boosts children's protection against measles, mumps and rubella.
+Some children who only have one dose of MMR may not be fully protected against measles, mumps and rubella.
 Up to 1 in 10 children are not fully immune after their first dose of MMR, but less than 1 in 100 children are still at risk after the second dose.

 Which children should not have the MMR vaccine?

-You should postpone your child's MMR jab if they're ill and have a fever (high temperature).
+You should postpone your child's MMR jab if they're ill and have a high temperature (fever).
+If your child has a minor illness without fever, they can usually have vaccinations.

 You may also want to postpone MMR vaccination if your child has had a bad reaction to a previous dose of the vaccine.
 It doesn't rule out having a further dose, but it's a good idea to speak to your GP, practice nurse or health visitor.